Closures & Hours Changes

 Here are some examples of metformin.
 For each item in the list, the generic name is first, followed by any brand names.

 Sometimes metformin is combined with other diabetes medicine.

 This is not a complete list.

-When they first start taking metformin or start taking a larger dose, some people feel sick to their stomach or have diarrhea for a short time.
+When you first start taking metformin or take a larger dose, you may feel sick to your stomach or have diarrhea for a short time.

 All medicines can cause side effects.
 Many people don't have side effects.
 And minor side effects sometimes go away after a while.

 But sometimes side effects can be a problem or can be serious.

 If you're having problems with side effects, talk to your doctor.
 Your doctor may be able to lower your dose or change to a different medicine.